11027649/sugar-kidz-app/DESIGN.md

 For each activity, different functions and databases are needed, they are described here.

 ## Advanced Sketch
+In this sketch the interactions between the activities are easy to see.
+You can also see what activity uses what data source.
 ![Advanced Design, with interactions and file names](docs/design.jpg)

 ## Register/ Log in activity